 Lightening Willow Farm

-Make sure to visit Meaghan at Lightening Willow Farm.
+Make sure to visit Meaghan at The Lightening Willow Farm.
 This was one of my favorite shops at the Faire.
 Meaghan, the owner is super nice and very helpful answering all my questions we had.
-She makes artisans soaps & herbal skin care.
+She makes artisan soaps & herbal skin care.
 I ended up purchasing the Poison Ivy Survival kit for my husband who always gets poison ivy when mowing our lawn no matter how far he stays away from it.

 I also got a bar of facial soap that smelled delicious!
 And just so you know, my husband washes with the poison ivy skin care products and has not gotten any!
 Her products can be purchased at King Richard’s Faire or on their website: http://lightningwillow.com.

 Star Fire Swords

 Star Fire Swords sells metal swords, axes and daggers.
 My kids always love this store!
 It’s always very fun to check out the swords, axes and daggers they have on display here!
 Visit them at the Faire or online: http://www.starfireswords.com

 After a little shopping, there is still plenty to do!
 Head on over to the jousting tournament, how about watching grown men eat mud or if mud isn’t your thing, how about a fire-eater?
 The shows are fun, daring and at time hilarious.